montrealrb/Montreal.rb/README.md

 __Set environment variables__

-Omniauth is used to allow users to log in to the site using GitHub accounts.
-To use the GitHub API, you must set environment variables for the GitHub 'key' and 'secret.'
+Omniauth is used to allow users to log in to the site using GitHub or Twitter accounts.
+To use the GitHub API or Twitter API, you must set environment variables for the GitHub 'key' and 'secret.'
+For the Twitter API you will need to set up TWITTER_CONSUMER_KEY and TWITTER_CONSUMER_SECRET environment variables.

 You can first obtain this key/secret [through your GitHub account](https://github.com/settings/applications/new).